mittalyashu/learn-git-the-hard-way/chapter-10.md

 ## Workflow {#workflow}

 So once you’ve picked a tool and installed it, the other big question is, how will your team use Git as part of your workflow?
 Does everything have to be on a feature branch, or is it OK to commit to`master`for hotfixes?
 Will your team have to maintain branches for older versions and backport high priority fixes?
-Do you need an intermediate branch for your next “unstable” version, as described in[Git Flow](http://nvie.com/posts/a-successful-git-branching-model/)?
+Do you need an intermediate branch for your next “unstable” version, as described in [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/)?

 Each team will identify its own answer to these questions, as well as decisions like what backlog / ticket system will be used to manage work, and whether it will be used for all work or only for problem reporting.